 Students will request testing appointments in the ODA Test Center by logging into AIM.

 Faculty will have to log into AIM to complete a Testing Agreement BEFORE student will be able to request a test center appointment.

 What We Do

-The Office of Disability Accommodation (ODA) at the University of North Texas exists to prevent discrimination on the basis of disability and to help students reach a higher level of independence.
+The Office of Disability Access (ODA) at the University of North Texas exists to prevent discrimination on the basis of disability and to help students reach a higher level of independence.

-Our caring and professional staff helps students learn more about their disabilities, develop techniques to accommodate individual learning styles, learn how to talk to faculty and staff about accommodation needs and develop strategies to achieve goals
+Our caring and professional staff helps students learn more about their disabilities, develop techniques to facilitate individual learning styles, learn how to talk to faculty and staff about your needs and develop strategies to achieve goals.

 Announcing ODA JOBS!

 Students with disabilities are more than 40% less likely to have secured employment a year after graduation than their peers without disabilities.
 The ODA has recently been closely aligned with the UNT Career Center and together we have launched several initiatives to help you beat these statistics!
-For all the details visit: http://disability.unt.edu/about/blog/oda-jobs
+For all the details visit: ODA JOBS Blog.

 A Note to UNT Faculty and Online Content Creators, Please Help Make the Digital World at UNT Accessible to All